Massimo Panizzi

-Massimo Panizzi (born October 10, 1962) is an Italian Army Major General who currently serves as the Deputy Commander of the Military Command of the Capital in Rome.
+Massimo Panizzi (born October 10, 1962) is an Italian Army Lieutenant General who currently serves as the Commander of the Italian Army Territorial Command in Rome and Commander of the Military Geographic Institute in Florence.
 He previously served as the Italian Deputy Military Representative to the NATO Military Committee and Chief of the NATO Office of the Italian Military Delegation at NATO HQ, Brussels.

-He participated in numerous international military operations and he has served as the Deputy Chief of Staff Support (DCOS SPT) for the NATO Resolute Support Mission in Kabul.
+He participated in numerous international military operations and he has served as the Deputy Chief of staff Support (DCOS SPT) for the NATO Resolute Support Mission in Kabul.

-He assumed his current assignment on September 19, 2022.
+He assumed the assignment of Deputy Commander of the Military Command of the Capital in Rome on September 19, 2022.

+Since August 2023 he assumed the command of the Capital (Territorial) Command within the Italian Army Operational Forces HQ (Rome) and of the Military Geographic Institute (Florence).

 Early life and education

 Massimo Panizzi was born in Marina di Carrara, in Tuscany, Italy on October 10, 1962.
 He attended the Military Academy of Modena, he graduated from the University of Turin and he was commissioned into the Italian Army in 1981, becoming an Alpini Officer.
-He attended the Defence Staff College in Rome, the Centre for High Military Studies and the Institute for High Studies of the National Defense in Paris, the NATO Defence College Degree NameGenerals, Flag Officers and Ambassadors' Course (GFOAC).
+He attended the Defence Staff College in Rome, the Centre for High Military Studies and the Institute for High Studies of the National Defense in Paris, the Generals, Flag Officers and Ambassadors' Course (GFOAC).
 He holds University bachelor's degrees in Pedagogy, Strategic Sciences, International and Diplomatic Relations, and is journalist with expertise in Marketing & Communications.
 He has contributed to a number of publications and studies.

 Military career

-In a career spanning almost forty years, Massimo Panizzi has commanded Alpini units at every rank from Lieutenant to Brigadier-General, including the “Susa” Battalion of Pinerolo the 8th Alpini Regiment of Cividale del Friuli – the operational unit of the European Union Battle Group – and the Alpini Brigade Taurinense in Turin transforming it into a key European French-Italian Brigade HQ.
+In a career spanning almost forty years, Massimo Panizzi has commanded Mountain Troops units at every rank from Lieutenant to Brigadier-General, including the “Susa” Battalion of Pinerolo the 8th Alpini Regiment of Cividale del Friuli – the operational unit of the European Union Battle Group – and the Alpini Brigade Taurinense in Turin transforming it into a key European French-Italian Brigade HQ.